 Once you know the amount of greenhouse gases your company generates, then you can reduce them by making your business more energy efficient.
 This might include measures such as switching to a renewable business energy supplier.

 A business or energy supplier can be considered carbon neutral by using carbon offsetting to make up for emissions that cannot be eliminated.

 Carbon offsetting involves investing in environmental projects to compensate for the cO2 you emit.
 This could be through supporting environmental projects or paying to plant trees.

 Why should SMEs consider being carbon neutral?

-There is evidence that clients, partners and other businesses are likely to be attracted to the idea of working with a brand that is carbon neutral.
-Not only that, but it may help them to inform their own CSR policy in the future, so you may help to inspire others to follow in your (carbon-free) footsteps.
+There is evidence that clients, partners and other businesses prefer brands that are carbon neutral or sustainable.
+Not only that, but it may help them to inform their own improved corporate social responsibility policy in the future, so you may help to inspire others to follow in your (carbon-free) footsteps.